Lockheed Martin F-35 Lightning II: Accidents and notable incidents

-The F-35 has been described as a relatively safe military aircraft.
+The F-35 is a statistically safe military aircraft, described as being twice as safe as the F-16.
 Still, since 2014, more than a dozen have crashed or otherwise been involved in incidents that have killed or severely injured people or destroyed the aircraft.
 Some were caused by operator error; others by mechanical problems, some of which set the entire program back.